Building adapters

 $client = new LinearClient($integration);

-// Subtract overlap buffer to catch items updated between syncs
+// Subtract an overlap buffer to catch items updated between syncs.

 $bufferedStart = Carbon::parse($startTime)->subHour()->toIso8601String();